bootstrap-vue/bootstrap-vue/src/components/avatar/README.md

 ### Alignment

 By default `<b-avatar>` will be vertically centered with its adjoining content.
-In some cases you may want to alter teh alignment, such as ensuring the text only avatar slinges its text wiht the adjoining text.
-Simpley set a [vertical alignment utility](/docs/reference/utility-classes) class on the component, such as `<b-avatar class="align-baseline" ..>` or ``<b-avatar class="align-top" ..>`, etc).
+In some cases you may want to alter the alignment, such as ensuring that a text-only avatar aligns its text with the adjoining text.
+Simply set a [vertical alignment utility](/docs/reference/utility-classes) class on the component, such as `<b-avatar class="align-baseline" ..>` or `<b-avatar class="align-top" ..>`, etc).

 ## Actionable avatars